julianlk522/FITM/README.md

     -Tests
-    -Restrict from tmap/top unless specifically chosen in filter -Change "Error: Missing Cat" to something like "Error: input is empty" -Add some space before "Add Cat" / "Add Summary" button -Also edit "Submit" to "Add Summary" for consistency -Make mobile buttons more visible
+    -Restrict from tmap/top unless specifically chosen in filter -Change "Error: Missing Cat" to something like "Error: input is empty" -Make mobile buttons more visible
 -Cat search on index/top.astro
 -Strip spaces from tag start/end
 -Fix links endpoints in frontend
--Quick link to existing link if attempting to submit duplicate -Guidelines / heuristics for avoiding "marooned" tags
+-Quick link to existing link if attempting to submit duplicate -Remove link to Auto Summary map on summaries page
-    -only proper nouns / abbreviations should be capitalized?
--Remove link to Auto Summary map on summaries page

 ### Code Quality